14 Healthy Eating During Pregnancy Might Be Difficult

 Nausea and vomiting of pregnancy (NVP) is one of the most common experiences women have in their first trimester, affecting around 70% of pregnant women.
 It is commonly referred to as “morning sickness,” but women may experience it at any time of the day, and the severity of symptoms varies.
 Symptoms tend to peak by week nine, and while NVP often improves by the start of the second semester, it can cause issues in choosing nutrient-dense foods.
 Women may find bland foods to be a better option, as greasy or spicy foods can aggravate the stomach.
 It is also important to manage fluid intake to prevent dehydration.

 It is unclear which exact hormones or environmental factors contribute to NVP.
-One prime suspect is hCG since this early pregnancy hormone declines along with the NVP symptoms.
+One prime suspect is hCG since this early pregnancy hormone declines along with the NVP symptoms during the second trimester.
 Estradiol is also discussed, along with a psychological predisposition.

 Despite the discomfort, NVP is associated with a stable pregnancy and positive pregnancy outcomes.
 This may be due to higher hormone levels that stabilize the pregnancy.

 For most women, dietary and lifestyle treatment is sufficient.
 The first line of defense is avoiding stimuli—taste, strong smells, heat, noise—that trigger nausea.
-Dietary recommendations are based more on observations; small meals and avoiding spicy or fatty foods is recommended.
+Dietary recommendations are based more on observations than solid science; small meals and avoiding spicy or fatty foods is recommended.
 Vitamin B6 supplements and antiemetic drugs are prescribed if the woman does not tolerate symptoms well.

 Most pregnant women experience regular NVP; however, in 0.3–2% of pregnancies, excessive vomiting known as hyperemesis gravidarum can occur.
 This can cause loss of hydrochloric acid from the stomach, which may lead to electrolyte imbalances of chloride, sodium, and potassium.

-Regardless of the effect on the pregnancy outcome, hyperemesis gravidarum is an unfortunate experience for the mother.
+Regardless of the effect on the pregnancy outcome, hyperemesis gravidarum is an extremely unpleasant experience for the mother.
 Similar to nausea and vomiting recommendations, it may be helpful to consume smaller, frequent meals and increase resting.
-Medical treatment may also be necessary to correct deficiencies and hydration status.
+Medical treatment may be necessary to correct deficiencies and hydration status.

-Rising Progesterone Levels Relax the Gastrointestinal Muscle Increasing Acid Reflux and Constipation
+Rising Progesterone Levels Relax the Gastrointestinal Muscles, Increasing Acid Reflux and Constipation

 There are various factors contributing to acid reflux in pregnant women, including hormonal changes and increasing pressure (from the fetus) on the stomach.
 Acid reflux or “heartburn” happens when the muscles between the esophagus and stomach relax, which allows the stomach’s contents to come back up through the esophagus.
 This may cause a burning sensation.
 Acid reflux is normal and usually one of the earliest symptoms of pregnancy.